haptork/easyLambda/Readme.md

 flow properties.

 ## Quick Start
-Check out the [tutorial](tutorial.md) and follow the examples in the sequence given in [examples/Readme.md](examples/Readme.md).
+Check out the [tutorial](doc/tutorials/content.md) to begin coding with ezl.
 Feel free to ask for any specific queries.
-I am hoping to add more tutorials with focus on specific areas like simulation data-processing for old C programmers etc.

 ## How to install